foreveryone1/ObsidianNotes/1 notes/10 music/Sharks eat people too.md

 In alien machinery
 Hissing and beeping

+Tessellated plastic squares
+An unfamiliar ceiling
+Groping blindly
+Are you there
+Under an unfamiliar ceiling?

 Jagged needles digging in
 Flesh hooks carving art of me
 The rot is oozing flowing free